Saumya-Bhatt/karya/README.md

 Karya currently requires the following external components to work: a SQL based database, a key-value based one and a queue.

-Karya provides support for the below given components with more on the way.
+Karya provides out of the box integration with the below given components with more on the way.
 For more details, refer - [Data Adapters](./docs/documentation/DATA_ADAPTERS.md)

 | Repo Adapter                                     | Locks Adapter                                            | Queue Adapter                         |
 |--------------------------------------------------|----------------------------------------------------------|---------------------------------------|